 If I par this hole, I know I am off to a great round.

 Must Have Dish or Drink after the round at the 19th Hole?

-Fallen Oak's signature Bloody Mary is nearly as memorable as the course.
-Vodka is infused for six days with tomatoes, red pepper, green pepper, yellow pepper, onion, fresh garlic cloves, oregano, thyme, basil, ground black pepper and crushed red peppers.
-After the sixth day, the vodka has taken on the flavor profiles and characteristics of the herbs and vegetables and is strained and four-times filtered.
-The vodka is then mixed with Zing Zang Bloody Mary mix and garnished with olives and spicy pickled green beans.
+Our signature drink is the Bloody Mary.
+What makes the drink so special is the vodka.
+Our Vodka is infused for six days with tomatoes, red pepper, green pepper, yellow pepper, onion, fresh garlic cloves, oregano, thyme, basil, ground black pepper and crushed red peppers.
+The Bloody Mary is just as memorable as the golf!

 Back Tee Stats

 2400 Highway 15

 Revised: 10/30/2019 - Article Viewed 1,572 Times - View Golf Course Profile

 Brian Weis is the Publisher of GolfTrips.com, a network of golf travel and directory sites including GolfWisconsin.com, GolfMichigan.com, ArizonaGolfer.com, GolfAlabama.com, etc. Professionally, Brian is a member of the Golf Writers Association of America (GWAA), International Network of Golf (ING), Golf Travel Writers of America (GTWA), International Golf Travel Writers Association (IGTWA) and The Society of Hickory Golfers (SoHG).
 In 2016, Brian won The Shaheen Cup, an award given to a golf travel writer by his peers.